MicrosoftDocs/Console-Docs/docs/closepseudoconsole.md

 # ClosePseudoConsole function

-Closes a pseudoconsole from the given handle.
+Shuts down and releases resources associated with the given pseudoconsole.

 ## Syntax